VeronikaRuliskova/help/docs/business-page.md

 To change contact information on a business page:
 1. Click on Business page in the left side menu on [BulkGate Portal](https://portal.bulkgate.com/)
 2. Click on Pages
-3. Select a page where you want to change contact information, and click on its detail
+3. Select a page where you want to change contact information and click on its detail
 4. Click on the icon Edit page info
 5. Change contact information
 6. Click Save